 “We are very pleased with the renewed positive results in the WirtschaftsWoche University Ranking 2020 and I would like to thank all MBS employees, faculty, students and alumni who contributed to this great ranking.
 Carry on like this!,” says Prof. Dr. Stefan Baldi, Dean of Munich Business School.

-Practice orientation as a decisive feature
+Practice orientation as a decisive feature for the outstanding performance in the WirtschaftsWoche university ranking 2020

 The decisive factor for the HR managers’ evaluation is certainly the high practical relevance of the study programs, on which Munich Business School has always placed a special focus.
 In the WirtschaftsWoche article on the university ranking 2020, career advisor Lisa Steinhauser urgently advises students and career starters to “establish and maintain contacts beyond universities and scientific institutes”.
 Thanks to a great network of representatives from business and industry, Munich Business School is able to give its students insights into the practical side of business at an early stage and provide them with a list of important contacts that can be used for their career paths.